-Since Saint James Catholic School has a licensed Daycare program after school, parents and their children may not remain at the playground area at dismissal.
-This area is designated for the Daycare program at that time.
+Since Saint James Catholic School has a licensed Extended Day Program.
+After school, parents and their children may not remain at the playground area after dismissal.
+This area is designated for the Extended Day Program at that time.
 The Virginia Department of Licensing makes periodic announced and unannounced visits to ensure that Saint James Catholic School is in compliance with licensing regulations.